Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

+where $f_{\rm H05}$ is a random number drawn from a Maxwellian distribution with $\sigma_\mathrm{kick}=265 \ \mathrm{km}\,{} \mathrm{s}^{-1}$; $\langle{}M_{\rm NS}\rangle{}$ and $\langle{}M_{\rm ej}\rangle$ are the average NS mass and ejecta mass from single stellar evolution, respectively, while $M_{\rm rem}$ and $M_{\rm ej}$ are the compact object mass and the ejecta mass \citep{GiacobboKick}.
 We calibrate the values of $\langle M_\mathrm{ej} \rangle$ using single stellar \sevn{} simulations at $Z=0.02$ and assuming a Kroupa initial mass function (Section~\ref{sec:ic}).
-In this model, ECSNe and stripped (pure-He pre-supernova stars)/ultra-stripped (naked-CO pre-supernova stars) supernovae naturally result in smaller kicks with respect to non-stripped CCSNe, due to the lower amount of ejected mass.
+In this model, ECSNe and stripped (pure-He pre-supernova stars)/ultra-stripped (naked-CO pre-supernova stars) supernovae naturally result in smaller kicks with respect to non-stripped CCSNe, due to the lower amount of ejected mass \citep{tauris2015,tauris2017}.
 BHs originating from a direct collapse receive zero natal kicks from this mechanism.

 In a binary system, natal kicks change the orbital properties, the relative orbital velocity and the centre of mass of the binary as described in Appendix~A1 of \cite{Hurley02}.
 After the kick, we update the orbital properties of the binary considering the new relative orbital velocity and the new total mass in the binary.
 If the semi-major axis is smaller than 0 and/or the eccentricity larger than 1, the binary does not survive the kick.
 The centre-of-mass velocity and the orbital properties of the binary system change even without natal kicks (i.e., after WD formation or direct collapse) because of the mass lost by the system at the formation of the compact remnant \citep[the so-called Blaauw kick, ][]{blaauw1961}.